Mathematically established chaos and forecast of statistics with recurrent patterns in Taylor-Couette flow: Probability density function computed from unstable periodic solutions

-{The strong} connection between the spline dynamical system and the Navier-Stokes dynamics becomes {all the more} evident through {the comparison of} periodic solutions.
-For the 1d spline map, Sharkovskii's theorem guarantees the existence of periodic points of period $n$ for every $n \in \Natural$. {Fig.~\ref{fig:Compare}a shows the complete set up to $n=8$}.
-We {have been able to find the Navier-Stokes counterpart to each and every one of the spline periodic points employing PNK} (Fig.~\ref{fig:Compare}b). {The discrepancy in terms of torque between spline map and Navier-Stokes solutions is consistently within $0.25\%$.}
+The inherent relation between the spline dynamical system and the Navier-Stokes dynamics becomes all the more evident through the comparison of periodic solutions.
+For the 1d spline map, Sharkovskii's theorem guarantees the existence of periodic points of period $n$ for every $n \in \Natural$.
+Figure~\ref{fig:SplineNSRetMap}a shows the complete set up to $n=8$.

+We have been able to find the Navier-Stokes counterpart to each and every one of the spline periodic points employing PNK (see figure~\ref{fig:SplineNSRetMap}b).
+The discrepancy in terms of torque between spline map and Navier-Stokes solutions is consistently below $0.25\%$.

-{The fluid flow scenario we have chosen is accurately described by a map of great mathematical simplicity, {whose elegant attributes allow for a clear and straightforward connection between the PDF of chaotic dynamics {and} periodic points.} } First we note that the {branch selection} of the unfolded map{, shown in Fig.~\ref{fig:P3}c, is simplified as indicated in the inset.
-Here, B and A represent the branches to the left and right of the maximum, respectively}.
-The diagram is nothing but the topological Markov chain over the alphabet $\{A, B\}$, whose topological entropy is known to be the natural logarithm of the golden ratio $\phi=\frac{1+\sqrt{5}}{2}$ \citep{CAMTV16}. {The spline map being an interval map of strictly positive entropy, one can conclude that it must be} chaotic in the sense of Devaney \citep{Li93}.
-The periodic points are{, therefore,} densely distributed {within} the {chaotic} set, {which supports the recurring} assertion {among fluid dynamicists} that UPOs {form} the skeleton of turbulence \citep{KaUhlvanVeen12,GraFlo21,AvBaHo23,CPTKGS22}.
-Actually, the 100 periodic points {we have computed cover the map effectively, thus suggesting that UPOs indeed encode the dynamics and, consequently, hold the key to predicting } the statistical properties inherent to chaos.
+The fluid flow scenario we have chosen is accurately described by a map of great mathematical simplicity, whose elegant attributes {make it possible to infer the PDF of chaotic dynamics from the underlying periodic points in a clear and straightforward manner.} First we note that the branch selection of the unfolded map, shown in the inset of figure~\ref{fig:P3ChaoticAttractor}b, is extremely simple, with B and A representing the branches to the left and right of the maximum, respectively.
+The diagram is nothing but the topological Markov chain over the alphabet $\{A, B\}$, whose topological entropy is known to be the natural logarithm of the golden ratio $\phi=(1+\sqrt{5})/2$ (see \cite{CAMTV16} for the derivation).
+The spline map being an interval map of strictly positive entropy, one can conclude that it must be chaotic in the sense of Devaney \citep{Li93,Devaney22}.
+The periodic points are, therefore, densely distributed within the chaotic set, which supports the recurring assertion among fluid dynamicists that UPOs form the skeleton of turbulence \citep{KaUhlvanVeen12,GraFlo21,AvBaHo23,CPTKGS22}.
+The 100 periodic points we have computed cover the map effectively, thus suggesting that UPOs indeed encode the dynamics and, consequently, hold the key to predicting the statistical properties inherent to chaos.

-The PDF of the spline map can be obtained {from that of} the tent map, $F_{\text{tent}}(x)=\frac{\phi}{2}(1-|2x-1|)$, {which is} tuned to induce the {appropriate} topological Markov chain. {Its PDF has a closed analytical expression} \citep{CAMTV16}:
+The PDF of the spline map can be obtained from that of the tent map, $T(x)=\phi(1-|2x-1|)/2$, with the scale parameter tuned to induce the appropriate topological Markov chain{, i.e. having the same topological entropy $\phi$}.
+Its PDF has a piecewise-constant closed analytical expression \citep{CAMTV16}: